Consensys/orchestrate-quick-start/README.md

 ![Etherscan display of transaction on Rinkeby](static/etherscan-send-tx.png)

-## Advance Tutorial
+## Advanced Tutorial

 ### Multitenancy

-Multi-tenancy enables serving of multiple blockchain applications with a single Orchestrate instance.
+Multi-tenancy enables serving multiple blockchain applications with a single Orchestrate instance.
 Resources including transaction streams, access to the blockchain network, private keys, and smart contracts are isolated to the tenant that owns them.
 [See more](https://docs.orchestrate.pegasys.tech/en/latest/Concepts/Multi-Tenancy/)

 Orchestrate uses the OpenID Connect(OIDC) authentication protocol.
 JSON Web Tokens (JWTs) with custom claims control access to tenant resources.